Headshot, Emily Springer (Smaller)

 Emily Springer is an emerging artist, native of Silver Spring, Maryland.
 She has received a Bachelor of Fine Arts at the George Washington University, Corcoran School of the Arts and Design in Washington, DC.
 Her work has been featured at various galleries and art centers including the Corcoran galleries, Delaplaine, Montpelier, Pyramid Atlantic, and Chesapeake Arts Centers.
 Her practice is defined by the techniques of needlework that allows for her to create fabric compositions expressing the vast narratives and story-telling of Black womanhood.
 Through connections between ancestral legacies passed down to the elderly, middle, and the youth generations, her work functions as a veneration of collective memory through this deep cultural identity.

-Statement:
+Artist Statement: